sami-el-sayed/Contacts-Manager/Readme.md

 ## How To

-1.Compile the Java classes
+1. Compile the Java classes
-2.Run the program by typing in your console ``java Main.java``
+2. Run the program by typing in your console ``java Main.java``

 ### What can you do
 * Add new contacts